-- Oversee that processes are in place to provide reasonable assurance that the financial information is reliable and that the Corporation's financial statements are prepared in accordance with financial reporting standards and applicable legal and regulatory requirements. - Review with management and the external auditor the interim and annual financial statements, the results of the external audit reviews thereof, the management's discussion and analysis and the related press release, and obtain explanations from management of any material variances between the corresponding periods before recommending to the Board their approval and release. - Obtain from the President and Chief Executive Officer and the Chief Financial Officer the certifications required by Regulation 52-109 respecting Certification of Disclosure in Issuers' Annual and Interim Filings. - Oversee that effective internal controls and disclosure procedures are in place to review the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements, other than financial statements, management's discussion and analysis and annual and interim earnings press releases.
+- Oversee that processes are in place to provide reasonable assurance that the financial information is reliable and that the Corporation's financial statements are prepared in accordance with financial reporting standards and applicable legal and regulatory requirements. - Review with management and the external auditor the interim and annual financial statements, the results of the external audit reviews thereof, the management's discussion and analysis and the related press release, and obtain explanations from management of any material variances between the corresponding periods before recommending to the Board their approval and release. - Obtain from the President and Chief Executive Officer and the Chief Financial Officer the certifications required by Regulation 52-109 respecting Certification of Disclosure in Issuers' Annual and Interim Filings. - Oversee that effective internal controls and disclosure procedures are in place to review the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements, other than financial statements, management's discussion and analysis and annual and interim earnings press releases. - Periodically review the Corporation's Disclosure Policy and periodically assess the adequacy of the procedures derived from it. - Review with the external auditor any difficulties or problems related to its audit and management's response thereto, and if appropriate, resolve any disagreements between management and the external auditor regarding financial reporting. - Monitor the integrity and quality of internal control systems through discussions with management, supervisory functions, the head of internal audit and the Corporation's external auditor.

-(1) In accordance with Regulation 52-110, a financially literate person is one who has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.
+(3) In accordance with Regulation 52-110, a financially literate person is one who has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.